Tencent-Hunyuan/AutoCodeBenchmark/README.md

 ## Introduction

-Existing code generation benchmarks often rely on manual annotations, which are time-consuming and difficult to scale across different programming languages and problem complexities.
-Besides, most benchmarks focus primarily on Python, while the few multilingual benchmarks suffer from limited difficulty and uneven language distribution.
-In this work, we propose:
+Existing code generation benchmarks typically rely on manual annotations, which are not only time-consuming but also challenging to scale across diverse programming languages and varying problem complexities.
+Furthermore, most existing benchmarks predominantly focus on Python, while the limited number of multilingual benchmarks suffer from insufficient difficulty levels and imbalanced language distribution.
+To address these limitations, we propose the following comprehensive solution:

-**AutoCodeGen**.
-An automated workflow based on LLM-Sandbox Interaction, where *LLMs generate test inputs and obtain test outputs through the sandbox*, to create high-quality code generation benchmarks.
-Worth mentioning is that this workflow can also be applied to synthesize high-quality training data.
+**AutoCodeGen**: An innovative automated workflow leveraging LLM-Sandbox Interaction, where *LLMs dynamically generate test inputs and obtain corresponding test outputs through the sandbox environment*, enabling the creation of high-quality, scalable code generation datasets.

-**AutoCodeBench**.
-A large-scale code generation benchmark with 3,920 problems, evenly distributed across 20 programming languages.
-It features high difficulty, practicality, and diversity, and is designed to measure the absolute multilingual performance of models.
+**AutoCodeBench**: A comprehensive, large-scale code generation benchmark comprising 3,920 carefully curated problems, featuring balanced distribution across 20 programming languages.
+This benchmark is characterized by its high difficulty levels, practical relevance, and linguistic diversity.

-**AutoCodeBench-Lite**.
-Based on the evaluation results of 30+ open-source and closed-source models on AutoCodeBench, we select 1,586 problems that were successfully solved by at least two models.
-This simplified subset, AutoCodeBench-Lite, is used to measure performance differences between models.
+**AutoCodeBench-Lite**: Derived from extensive evaluation of over 30 open-source and closed-source models on AutoCodeBench, this refined subset contains 1,586 problems that demonstrate consistent solvability, having been successfully addressed by at least two different models.

-**AutoCodeBench-Complete**.
-We select 1,000 problems from AutoCodeBench-Lite and use 3-shot prompting to construct AutoCodeBench-Complete, a completion-style code generation benchmark designed to assess the performance of base models.
+**AutoCodeBench-Complete**: Constructed from 1,000 selected problems from AutoCodeBench-Lite, this benchmark employs 3-shot prompting to create a completion-style code generation assessment framework specifically designed to evaluate the performance capabilities of base models.

+**MultiLanguageSandbox**: A robust, secure, and high-performance multi-language code execution sandbox service that provides comprehensive support for compilation and execution across more than 30 programming languages.

 ## AutoCodeGen
 <div align="center">